-- Apache Ranger – Users can do fine-grained data access control, including row-level filtering, column-level masking.
+- Apache Ranger – Users can do fine-grained data access control, including row-level filtering, and column-level masking.
 Qubole supports Apache Ranger with Spark.
 More details can be found here.

 - Hive Authorization – Users have the ability to control granular access to Hive tables and columns as Qubole supports Hive authorization.
 This is especially beneficial with Hive-based metastore.
 Details can be found here.

 Usability & Reliability enhancements

 - Memory Pressure Based Scheduling – At Qubole, we have observed that many Spark applications experience failures because of repeated Out of Memory (OOM) exceptions, even with carefully tuned configuration values.
 We have worked on task management that gracefully handles memory pressure in executors.
 It dynamically adapts the task scheduling to ensure better reliability.
 This functionality is available with version Spark 2.4 and above on the Qubole platform.

 - Spark History Server – Spark History Server robustness and performance improvements can be experienced with:

 - LevelDB-based EventLog Store to render Spark UI for long-running Spark applications.

 - Persistent Spark History Server for ephemeral clusters on the cloud.

 - Garbage collection and heap information for all the executors under the Executors Tab

 - Qubole Pipelines Service – A stream processing service that complements your data lake with advanced capabilities to help one quickly ingest and process not only streaming data but also can combine with batch data from various sources.
-It accelerates the development of streaming applications, increases business insight precisions.
+It accelerates the development of streaming applications and increases business insight precisions.
 Further, users can run highly reliable and observable production applications in a managed environment at the lowest cost.
 More details can be found here

 Getting Started With Spark 3.0.0 On Qubole